 Individuals and businesses were able to apply for property damage loans until May 20, 2019.
 The deadline to apply for economic injury is December 23, 2019.
 Applicants may still apply online, receive additional disaster assistance information and download applications at https://disasterloan.sba.gov/ela.
-Applicants may also call SBA's Customer Service Center at (800) 659-2955, as well as by e-mail at disastercustomerservice@sba.govmailto:disastercustomerservice@sba.gov for more information on SBA disaster assistance.
+Applicants may also call SBA's Customer Service Center at (800) 659-2955, as well as by e-mail at disastercustomerservice@sba.gov mailto:disastercustomerservice@sba.gov for more information on SBA disaster assistance.
 Individuals who are deaf or hard of hearing may call (800) 877-8339.

-As of April 11, 2019, SBA Disaster loans received and approved for CA 15894 were 40 Home loan applications received and 4 approved for a total of \$383,000 and 13 Business loan applications received and none yet approved.
+As of September 6, 2019, SBA Disaster loans received for CA 15894 were 58 Home loan applications received and 24 approved for a total of \$1,290,800 and 33 Business loan applications received and 7 approved for a total of \$1,327,000.
+Combined, \$2,617,800 in SBA loans have been approved for the Winter Storms and Flooding event.